unpoly/unpoly2-slides/slides.md

 <a href="/path" up-target=".foo" up-layer="root">   <!-- will only match in root layer -->
 <a href="/path" up-target=".foo" up-layer="new">    <!-- opens a new modal overlay -->
 ```

+You can always look at `[up-layer]` to know what layer is going to be updated.\
+If there is no `[up-layer]` attribute, you are going to update the current layer.

 ----